opencodeiiita/Lets-Design-4.0/Pen tool Task-2/README.md

 ## **MDC (Minimum Design Criteria):**

 In this task you can only submit one PR once submitted you wont get chance to edit.
 The vector which you are going to copy should look like the vector given.
+If you are struggling with using the Pen tool then watch the video attached in Discord.

 For any doubts related to the task or the submission process you can always ping us on discord.
 We will be happy to help.